userexec/VEC-foot-pedal-linux/README.md

   - /etc/udev/rules.d/10-vec-usb-footpedal.rules
   - /etc/udev/hwdb.d/90-vec-usb-footpedal.hwdb

+If the foot pedal is already plugged in, now's the time to unplug and replug.

 ## Changing the key assignments

 The VEC foot pedal has three pedals on it.
 These are mapped to keys in `90-vec-usb-footpedal.hwdb`.